simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Wireless Instructions.md

 ### I changed my password and now ASC-Wireless doesn't work.
 What should I do?

-"Forget" ASC-Wireless from your list of remembered Wi-Fi connections and then reconnect to ASC-Wireless by following the appropriate device-specific directions.
+1. "Forget" ASC-Wireless from your device’s list of remembered Wi-Fi connections.
+2. Reconnect to ASC-Wireless by following the appropriate device-specific directions.

 ### Wi-Fi isn't working on my device, and I haven't changed my password.
 Help?